 The Alba of Hybridation: The BMW X5 xDrive40e as a New Era Rainier

 In 2016, the BMW X5 xDrive40e was not just another model in the Bavarian manufacturer's range; it represented a turning point significant, a true manifesto of BMW’s ambitions in the field of electrification.
 After exploring the boundaries of design and engineering with futuristic i3 and exclusive i8, BMW decided to bring the hybrid plug-in technology into a more traditional format and, above all, more sold: the luxury SUV.
 This choice was not random.
 The X5 was already the second best-selling model of BMW in the United States, a vehicle that embodied success, status and a certain functional robustness.
 The introduction of a plug-in hybrid version, as highlighted by the original article, aimed at “maintaining the BMW driving experience but with an additional dose of efficiency”.
 And in fact, under the hood, the coupling of a 2.0-litre four-cylinder turbo gasoline engine with a synchronous electric motor generated a combined power of 308 hp and 450 Nm of torque, respectable figures for a SUV of over 2.3 tons.
-Innovation resided in the vehicle’s ability to travel up to 19 miles (about 30 km) in purely electric mode, a novelty for a SUV of this size at the time.
+The innovation was in the vehicle’s ability to travel up to 19 miles (about 30 km) in purely electric mode, a novelty for a SUV of these dimensions at the time.
 The 9 kWh battery, strategically located under the trunk, was an intelligent solution to integrate the electrical components without overly compromising the internal space, an intrinsic advantage of the SUV body.
 The power management system, with its three modes of driving (Comfort, Sport, Eco Pro) and the dedicated eDrive button for energy management, showed BMW’s commitment to offering the driver a sophisticated control over the interaction between the two engines.
 This technological complexity, while being managed by intelligent software, underlined the pioneering nature of the vehicle, which sought to offer the best of both worlds: the versatility and the power of the heat, combined with the efficiency and quietness of the electric for short trips.
-The driving experience, although the weight was not completely masked, benefited from the instant couple of the electric motor, making smooth departures and surprisingly vigorous acceleration for such a vehicle.
+The driving experience, although the weight was not completely masked, benefited from the instant torque of the electric motor, making smooth departures and surprisingly vigorous acceleration for such a vehicle.
 Despite some criticism of steering insulation and seat sealing, typical of many modern vehicles that abandon traditional hydraulic systems, the X5 xDrive40e managed to enchant for its ability to make driving pleasant, especially opting for electric mode.
 The charm resided not only in performance or potential efficiency, but in its ability to make the driver feel “almost pleased” in recovering energy and using it for short commissions, a new and rewarding feeling for SUV owners accustomed to high consumption.
 The starting price, aligned with diesel or petrol versions thanks to tax incentives, made it an economically attractive proposal, placing the X5 xDrive40e as a vehicle that not only anticipated the future but made it accessible in the present, although with the intrinsic challenges related to the charging infrastructure of time.

 From Hybrid Plug-in to Total Electrification: The Evolution of the BMW Strategy